decidim-ice/decidim-module-decidim_awesome/README.md

 DecidimAwesome is a module that hacks Decidim in order to provide more features or improve some aspects of it.

-It generates and admin module that allows to choose what hacks to apply
+It generates and admin module that allows to choose what hacks to apply.

+### Tweaks:

+#### 1. Image suport for the Quill editor

+Modifies the WYSIWYG editor in Decidim by adding the possibility to insert images.
+When uploading images, Drag & Drop is supported.
+Images will be uploaded to the server and inserted as external resources (it doesn't use base64 inline encoding).

+#### 2. To be continued...

 ## Installation